-CNC machining is used to produce incredibly accurate, high quality parts with an excellent finish.
+CNC machining is used to produce incredibly accurate, high-quality parts with an excellent finish.

-Prototype tools can be injected in-house and production tools can be run by our subcontractors or supplied to you for moulding.
+The CNC services we offer mean prototype tools can be injected in-house and production tools can be run by our subcontractors or supplied to you for moulding.
 We can also provide a full range of tool refurbishment.

 When to use CNC Machining

-CNC is a “reductive” process whereby parts are produced via physical removal of material using computer controlled milling, turning or grinding by sophisticated computer controlled machines.
+CNC is a “reductive” process whereby parts are produced via physical removal of material using computer-controlled milling, turning or grinding by sophisticated computer-controlled machines.